JayNakum/Snake/README.md

 ## How to play?
 This is probably the most useless section xD.
-You just have to use your arrow keys to move the snake and eat as many apples as you can!
+You just have to use your <kbd>arrow keys</kbd> to move the snake and eat as many apples as you can!

 ## Credits
 I have taken reference from [ZetCode's](https://zetcode.com) [snake game](https://github.com/janbodnar/Java-Snake-Game).